A note on bifurcation theorems of Rabinowitz type: Introduction

-When all $f_\lambda$ are even, the case ii) cannot occur.
+In Theorem~\ref{th:A.1}, if all $f_\lambda$ are even, the case ii) cannot occur.
 In the case iii), though according to the proof method of \cite[Theorem~2.2]{Rab77} it may be proved that $f_\lambda$ possesses at least $\dim X$ distinct pairs of nontrivial critical points, we cannot affirm that two distinct pairs of them have distinct critical values.

-Fortunately, Wang \cite[Theorems~3.1,3.2]{Wa} generalized the three critical point theorem to the case of three critical orbits.
+Fortunately, Wang \cite[Theorems~3.1, 3.2]{Wa} generalized the three critical point theorem to the case of three critical orbits.
 Because of this we can give a more general version of Theorem~\ref{th:A.1.1} in Section~\ref{app:App.2}, Theorem~\ref{th:A.3}.
-Using them we may improve the celebrated Rabinowitz bifurcation theorem \cite[Theorem~0.2]{Rab77} and some generalizations of it, for example, those in \cite{Lu8}.
+Using the latter and Theorem~\ref{th:A.1.1} we may improve the celebrated Rabinowitz bifurcation theorem \cite[Theorem~0.2]{Rab77} and some generalizations of it, for example, those in \cite{Lu8}.
 A few of them will be given in Section~\ref{sec:3}.